desotech-it/carvel/README.md

 We will build and upload image on remote registry.

-We should login on registry for push the image:
+We should login to a registry in order to push the image:

 ```bash
 docker login -u vmug2021 r.deso.tech